 - Prolonged standing, especially on hard floors

-- Open-back shoes and sandals, as they provide no support to hold the fat pad under the foot
+- Open-back shoes and sandals, as they provide no support to hold the fat pad under the foot.

 The first sign of getting cracked heel is the development of dry, hard, thickened skin around the rim of the heel.
-This is called a callus and may be yellow or dark brown discoloured area of skin.
-Initially small cracks over the callus are visible.
+This is called a callus and may be a yellow or dark brown discoloured area of skin.
+Initially, small cracks over the callus are visible.
 If left untreated and as more pressure is placed on the heel, these cracks become deeper and eventually walking and standing will be painful.
 The cracks may be so deep that they begin to bleed.

 Cracked heels are of particular concern for diabetic patients, who may suffer neuropathic damage (loss of feeling, particularly of the feet), as the fissures may lead to diabetic foot ulcers.

-What is the treatment for cracked heel?
+What is the treatment for a cracked heel?